NicolasFonte/todo-list/README.md

 * Add/Edit a simple task with due date
 * Add a repeated task (Dailiy, Weekly, Monthly, Yearly, Every Two Years etc)
+* Secured Access to application, only registered users are allowed (You dont need to write code create users, just created entities and DB schema then load users from a sql file)

 ### What we looking for? ###